-The EPR regulations which replaced the IPPC regulations were introduced in May 2009 for qualifying companies within the industrial sector and October 2009 within the water sector.
+The EPR regulations which replaced the IPPC regulations, were introduced in May 2009 for qualifying companies within the UK industrial sector and October 2009 within the water sector.
 They progressively require industry to minimise waste, reduce product loss and implement improved process control.
-The legislation requires the operator to self monitor processes and discharges, to demonstrate effective control with particular emphasis on EPR compliance and prevention.
+The legislation requires the operator to self-monitor processes and discharges, to demonstrate effective control with particular emphasis on EPR compliance and prevention.
 The regulating Agency will operate a point scoring system to assess operators under the OMA-3 program and this is used to identify how well a company is managing their processes and possibly identify areas for improvement.

 The Environmental Permitting Regulations require industry to install instrumentation (MCERTS approved where available) to report water quality.
 EPR compliance monitoring may include automatic water sampling, flow measurement, pH, turbidity and Total Organic Carbon (TOC) water analysis.
 Industry will need to identify point of source emissions, take steps to correct inefficient control and alarm unacceptable process deviations.
 Although the legislation focuses on environmental improvement, good housing keeping also makes a lot of sense.
 Optimisation of process control minimises waste, reduces treatment costs and ultimately saves money.